Seamlessly Unifying Attributes and Items: Conversational Recommendation for Cold-Start Users: experiments

 \subsection{Discussion: Effect of Max Conversation Turn}

 As mentioned in Section~\ref{EM}, we set the max conversation turn to 15 in the above experiments.
 However, some real-world scenarios may acquire smaller max conversation turn due to the less patience of users.
 In this section, we conduct experiments to explore the situation with a much tighter cap on utterance.
 Specifically, we compare the performance of all mentioned methods by setting two smaller max conversation turn (\textbf{7} and \textbf{10}) on Yelp, LastFM and Kuaishou.
 Here, we report the results when max conversation turn is \textbf{7} instead of \textbf{5}.
-The reason is that several models, such as EAR, ConUCB, Abs Greedy, have a terrible performance on the first five turns (you can see it in Figure~\ref{f3}), which makes the Average Turn for all of them to be very close to 5.
+The reason is that several models, such as EAR, ConUCB, Abs Greedy, have a terrible performance on the first five turns (in Figure~\ref{f3}).
+It is hard to get meaningful interpretations.
 Therefore, we report the results in turn 7 which can better reveal the difference between these compared methods.

 Table~\ref{t6} and Table~\ref{t7} report the results when the max turn set to \textbf{7} and \textbf{10} separately.
 It is clear to see that ConTS still significantly outperforms all other models on both SR@(7) (or SR@10) and AT.
 This demonstrates that ConTS has a better performance even when given a much smaller max conversation turn.